hazlorlabs/docs/docs/getting-started/metamask.md

 ## Address conventions

-Note that the address format in Hazlor is in there form of bech32 `crc...` , we can use `hazlord debug addr` to convert an address between hex and bech32, for example:
+Note that the address format in Hazlor is in there form of bech32 `tscas...` , we can use `hazlord debug addr` to convert an address between hex and bech32, for example:

 ```
 $ hazlord keys list --keyring-backend test